 Each month we send out complete ADS-B receiver kits that include an ADS-B receiver, antennas, and all necessary cabling to qualified hosts to help increase flight tracking all around the world.
 You can apply to host one of our receivers or easily build your own.

 In March, we activated dozens of Flightradar24-supplied ADS-B receivers and hundreds more home-built receivers.
-Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of nearly 30,000 terrestrial receivers.
-From northern Canada to islands in the South Pacific Ocean, new receivers are adding to our ADS-B coverage of flights and expanding our MLAT flight tracking as well.
+Each new receiver helps us increase flight tracking coverage and provide redundancy across our network of more than 30,000 terrestrial receivers.
+New receivers in places like Brazil, Japan, Mexico, and the United States, are helping to fill in low-level coverage and MLAT tracking.
+New receivers in places like Indonesia, Kazakhstan, and Niger are adding areas of coverage to our network.

 The March map